Instant Pot Duo vs. Beyond: Best Electric Pressure Cookers & Multi-Cookers 2026

 Pros:

-- Added sous vide and baking capabilities broaden use cases
+- Adds sous vide and baking capabilities

-- Improved display and intelligent steam-release features
+- Better display and smarter steam-release features

 Cons: